-New KLM Non-Schengen Crown Lounge at Amsterdam Airport Schiphol features a brand-new look and décor, various digital innovations and a whole new service and catering concept.
-After the grand opening in 2019, the Crown Lounge provides customers with an extraordinary and memorable experience.
+The new KLM Non-Schengen Crown Lounge at Amsterdam Airport Schiphol features a brand-new look and décor, various digital innovations, and a whole new service and catering concept.
+After its grand opening in 2019, the Crown Lounge provides customers with an extraordinary and memorable experience.

 KLM’s ambition is to create the most attractive airport lounge in the world; one that brings the brand to life.
 The new lounge design concept perfectly fits the brand’s strategy, which focuses on superb hospitality and seamless customer experience.
 The new lounge greatly contributes to maintaining long-term relationships with its customers, while providing a unique opportunity to welcome new customers.

-A new kind of airport lounge experience – KLM created a lounge that provides a truly inspirational and personalized experience.
+A new kind of airport lounge experience – KLM Non-Schengen Crown Lounge provides a truly inspirational and personalized experience.

 The first floor with the ‘Sea’, ‘City’ and ‘Polder’ areas.
 The second floor with the ‘Sky’ area.
-The iconic Dutch House serves as the entrance of the newly renovated lounge.
+The iconic Dutch House serves as the entrance to the newly renovated lounge.